Links to voting resources and answers to your questions.

 If you want your mail ballot to be sent to an address that is different from the address(es) that the Supervisor of Elections already has on file for you, then you MUST submit a signed, written request.
 Complete and sign this form and send it to the Supervisor of Elections by mail, fax or email.

-We recommend you provide your phone number and email address with your mail ballot request so the Supervisor of Elections office can quickly contact you if there is a problem or a question.
+We recommend you provide your phone number and/or email address with your mail ballot request so the Supervisor of Elections office can quickly contact you if there is a problem or a question.

 Requests to vote by mail are now only good for ONE general election cycle.
-This means that you must submit a NEW mail ballot request after each presidential and midterm election.
+This means that vote-by-mail requests expire at the end of every even-numbered year, so you must submit a NEW mail ballot request to keep voting by mail.

 Here are four things you can do to protect your mail ballot: